MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 The Publish to Power BI feature is removed from Excel.
 This change doesn't affect prior versions of on-premises Office.

-Transition to the Power BI service for a more robust set of features, including importing Excel workbooks from OneDrive and SharePoint document libraries for viewing in Power BI.
+Move to the Power BI service for a more robust set of features, such as importing Excel workbooks from OneDrive and SharePoint document libraries to view in Power BI.
 Existing local workbooks can still be downloaded from Power BI workspaces, and Excel data models can be published as Power BI semantic models with scheduled refresh.

-For more information about this transition and how to migrate your Excel workbooks, see [Migrating your Excel workbooks](deploy.md#migrating-your-excel-workbooks).

 #### Microsoft Publisher